zarialevi/ClassifyingMusic/README.md

 A pipeline was created to build and optimise multiple models in unison.

-This process found the bests model were *.
+This process found the best model was the XGBoost Classifier.

 # Results